AFL Grand Final Betting Predictions and Odds

-The Richmond Tigers are aiming to win back-to-back premierships for the first time since 1973-74 after breaking a 37-year premiership drought in 2017.
+The West Coast Eagles are aiming to win back-to-back premierships for the first time in their history, and their fifth overall after breaking a 12-year premiership drought in 2018.

 AFL Grand Final Venue